 It can be a life-changing experience to look deeper within yourself, and your situation, while having by your side someone with clinical expertise, and emotional intelligence, to help you uncover your qualities and unique gifts.

 Where to find me

 I’m based in Worcester.
-I also provide home visits, phone and Skype sessions.
+I also provide online (Skype/Zoom) and phone sessions.

 Training, qualifications & experience

 I completed a BA Honours in Counselling with a first (1st) from Middlesex University London in 2014.

 I'm an EMDR practitioner.
 I trained with EMDR Association UK.